CameronCombs578/Knowledge-Base-Combs/content/africa-habitats-animals/africa-amphibians.md

 ---
 date: 2025-10-1
 ---
+Click [[africa-habitats-animals/index|here]] to return to the index file for this category.
 # Introduction

 >_"Amphibians are the environmental canaries in the coal mine, telling us when ecosystems are in trouble."_